BipulRaman/DemoMCP/MCPDemo/MCP.STDIO/README.md

 ## 🌟 Introduction

-The **MCP.Console** server is a comprehensive implementation of the Model Context Protocol (MCP) specification using Standard I/O transport.
+The **MCP.STDIO** server is a comprehensive implementation of the Model Context Protocol (MCP) specification using Standard I/O transport.
 Built on .NET 9.0 with the official Microsoft MCP SDK, it provides seamless integration with AI assistants like Claude Desktop, VS Code with GitHub Copilot, and other MCP-enabled applications for code snippet management and sharing.

 ## 🏗️ Architecture